 You might ask why we start with sway bar end link adjustment before installation.
 Understanding it will allow you to plan your installation strategy, and save you a little bit of time.
-Adjustment is easy, and knowing the reason for it explains the adjustment in itself.
-Changes in ride height resulting from lowering springs and coil over suspensions will quite often alter the required center-to-center distance between the upper and lower mounting points of an end link.
-Installing a link of original length in this situation can apply a preload to the sway bar, or position it too close to another suspension component, which will have an adverse affect on suspension and handling.
-The goal is to adjust the end link so with the sway bar centered in its range of travel, the link is installed in a perfectly neutral position, applying no preload.
+Now adjustment is easy, and knowing the reason for it explains the adjustment in itself.
+Changes in ride height resulting from lowering springs and coilover suspensions will quite often alter the center - to - center distance between the upper and lower mounting points of a end link.
+Installing a link of original length in this situation will apply a preload to the sway bar, which will have an adverse affect on suspension and handling.
+So, the goal is to adjust the end link so it is installed in a perfectly neutral position, applying no preload to the sway bar.